pfussell/envmapper/README.md

 # netographer

 ## usage
-The single executable Python 3 script, netographer, should be called like this for a list of users and their groups:
+The single executable Python 3 script should be called like this for a list of users and their groups:

 ```bash
 ./netographer users <enum4linux_output>